sidpalas/mern-docker-compose/README.md

 ---

+Run `make build` from root to build containers
-Run `make run` from root to build and run containers.
+Run `make run` from root to run containers with docker-compose

 ---

-TODO:
-- Add volume to persist DB data
+**NOTE:** This is a development configuration where the react app is being served by a separate container.
+We would also want to create a production version where we build a static version of the react site and bundle it with the express server.